LukeXu3543/SQL--Health-Expense-and-Suicide-Rate/README.md

 Mental Health Expenditure index: Government expenditures on mental hospitals means the government expenditures on mental hospitals as a percentage of total government expenditures on mental health.
 Nominator: Mental hospital expenditures (in local currency) / Denominator: Total mental health expenditures (in local currency).

+Also please note that not every country is included in the dataset, and the analysis and result cannot be a representation of the world.